message/iata/BB.md

-Published 26.05.2021
+Published 02.06.2021
 1. Suspension of visa exemptions for nationals of Brazil, India and South Africa.
-2. A completed "Immigration/Customs Form" must be presented upon arrival.
-The form can be found at <a href="http://www.travelform.gov.bb">www.travelform.gov.bb</a> or upon arrival.
+2. Passengers must present an "Immigration/Customs Form" upon arrival.
+The form can be found at <a href="http://www.travelform.gov.bb">www.travelform.gov.bb</a> or completed upon arrival at the available kiosks.
 3. Passengers must have a negative COVID-19 PCR or RT-PCR test taken at most 3 days before arrival.
 The test result must be in English and;
 - must specify that it is based on nasopharyngeal and/or oropharyngeal swab.
 - This does not apply to passengers younger than 5 years who are accompanied by a legal guardian.